expo/expo/docs/pages/build-reference/infrastructure.mdx

 - Android workers run on Kubernetes in an isolated environment
   - Every build gets its own container running on a dedicated Kubernetes node
   - Build resources: 4 CPU, 12 GB RAM
-- NPM cache deployed with Kubernetes.
+- npm cache deployed with Kubernetes.
 [Learn more](caching/#javascript-dependencies)
 - Maven cache deployed with Kubernetes.
 [Learn more](caching/#android-dependencies)
 - Global Gradle configuration in `~/.gradle/gradle.properties`: